 Being too tired to walk, run, cycle, rock climb, surf, swim, or dance because of cancer may be a special blessing.
 After all, these activities, though honorable and commendable, are not likely to touch the heart of that quiet, bald woman who self-consciously and tearfully walks down the supermarket aisle nearby.
 A simple touch, a beautiful smile, or a gentle hug can leave her to continue on her way with her chin just a little higher.
 Just like a diamond, things such as these, that seem so small, may shine in the heart of another facing this disease for a long time to come.

-You may also like to read: Create Your Positive Mindset , Detachment , Breath and Ice Therapy , Right or Wrong Decisions , The Power of Meditation , How to Use Positive Affirmations , The Stages of Change , Becoming Offended , Stop Seeking Approval , Time to take Responsibility , The All Mighty Powerful Ego , Lead & Promote Change & Better Communication
+Feel free to read: Create Your Positive Mindset , Detachment , Breath and Ice Therapy , Right or Wrong Decisions , The Power of Meditation , How to Use Positive Affirmations , The Stages of Change , Becoming Offended , Stop Seeking Approval , Responsibility , The All Mighty Powerful Ego , Lead & Promote Change & Better Communication